 This account describes how the balance of primary income for each institutional sector is allocated by redistribution; through transfers such as taxes on income, wealth etc., social contributions and benefits and other current transfers.
 It excludes social transfers in kind.
 The balancing item of this account is gross disposable income (B.6g) which reflects current transactions and explicitly excludes capital transfers, real holding gains and losses and the consequences of events such as natural disasters.

 4. Use of disposable income account

 This account illustrates how disposable income is split between final consumption expenditure and saving.
-In the system for recording economic accounts, only the government and households and NPISH sectors have final consumption.
-In addition, for households and pension funds, there is an adjustment item in the account which reflects the way that transactions between households and pension funds are recorded (this adjustment is D.8: Adjustment for the changes in the net equity of households in pension funds reserves).
+In the system for recording economic accounts, only the government, households and non-profit institutions serving households (NPISH) sectors have final consumption.
+In addition, for households and pension funds, there is an adjustment item in the account which represents the adjustment needed to make the change in the pension entitlements on which households have a definite claim appear in the saving of households (this adjustment is D.8: adjustment for the change in pension entitlements).

 The balancing item for this account and for the whole group of distribution and use of income accounts is gross saving (B.8g).
 It is only in the case of non-financial corporations (public and private) that undistributed income and saving are equivalent.Nôl i'r tabl cynnwys

-The capital account is presented in two parts.
+The capital account is presented in 2 parts.

 The first part shows that saving (B.8g), the balance between national disposable income and final consumption expenditure from the production and distribution and use of income accounts, is reduced or increased by the balance of capital transfers (D.9) to provide an amount available for financing investment (in both non-financial and financial assets).